 “There’s something about the stillness of the stone,” my friend had said, understanding immediately my stammering explanation of why we’d bought the old place.
 She was just the sort of New Age friend who would say such a thing, so I ought not have been surprised.
 I was, though, just the same, surprised and pleased that she’d both understood and articulated it so perfectly.
 “Yes,” I’d replied, “I guess that’s it.”

 It was a 250-year old Maryland farmhouse 20 miles from where we’d planned to move, not at all what we’d been looking for, and much more than we could handle.
 Too close to the road, too far from town, and much too much to manage.
 Nonetheless, we’d fallen in love, the house and I, as lovers often do: instantly, foolishly, irrevocably.
 My husband seemed to love the old house too, and I fancied that it was for some of the same reasons he loved me: she was an old girl, and had been through her share of storms.
 She sagged in places, and bore signs of wear, but she had survived, sturdy and strong.
 She couldn’t hold a candle to those younger homes with their flashy curb appeal and plumb corners.
 But she was sort of pretty in her own quirky way, and she seemed to have a great personality.
 She was probably fun at parties.
-Also, and importantly, she was available.
+Also, she was available.

 By the time we arrived in summer, she’d been alone several months and it showed.
 Acreage which had seemed a sanctuary had become a jungle.
 We got skinny that year, clearing out, fixing up, learning the rhythms of the old place, trying to convince her and ourselves that we were up to the task.
 We failed more days than not, dropping into bed with an exhaustion that four babies had not prepared us for.
 What had we gotten ourselves into?
 There was no respite at all that season, or the next, just constant movement, the motion of souls thrown together.
 Ever the femme fatale, enchantingly and intangibly more than the sum of her failings, and ours, the house sent us one challenge after another, as if to say, “You think I haven’t seen the likes of you before?”
 The fact that we had, really and truly, moved from the Sunflower State made the tagline unavoidable: We were so not in Kansas any more.